bisansuleiman/CS61A-Projects/README.md

 # CS61A

 ## Project 1: Hog
-Developed a simular and multiple startegies for the game Hog.
+Developed a simulator and multiple startegies for the game Hog.

 In Hog, two players altenate trying to be the first to end a turn with at least 100 points.
 Every turn the player chooses a number between 0-10, and the sum of the dice outcomes will be the player's score.